lshaw8317/Generalized-extrapolation-methods/README.md

 # Linear-combinations-of-composition-methods
 Coefficients for the article "Linear combinations of composition methods".

 The file `loader.py´ loads all coefficients into named variables and prints one of the sets of coefficents.
 Comments explain the corresponding integrators and figures in the paper.
-One may print the coefficients via editing the last code snippet
+One may print the coefficients via editing the last code snippet at the end of `loader.py`

 ```python
 print('Coefficents for Fig. 4, 5-stage integrator')